Parameterizing Path Partitions: Definitions

 \subsection{Graph notions}

 A graph is \emph{$d$-degenerate} if every induced subgraph has a vertex of degree at most $d$.
 The \emph{vertex cover number} of a graph $G$ is the smallest size of a vertex cover of $G$, that is, a set $S$ of vertices of $G$ such that each edge of $G$ intersects $S$.
-The \emph{neighborhood diversity} \cite{lampis2012algorithmic} of a graph $G$ (or just $\nd(G)$) is the number of equivalency classes of the following equivalence: two vertices $u, v \in V$ are equivalent (we also say that they have the \emph{same type}) if they have the same neighborhoods except for possibly themselves, i.e., if $N(v) \setminus \{u\} = N(u) \setminus \{v\}$.
-The equivalence classes form either cliques or independent sets.
+The \emph{neighborhood diversity}~\cite{lampis2012algorithmic} of a graph $G$ (or just $\nd(G)$) is the number of equivalence classes of the following equivalence relation: two vertices $u, v \in V$ are equivalent (we also say that they have the \emph{same type}) if they have the same neighborhoods except for possibly themselves, i.e., if $N(v) \setminus \{u\} = N(u) \setminus \{v\}$.
+The equivalence classes, which we call \emph{neighborhood diversity classes}, form either cliques or independent sets and all vertices in one class are pairwise \emph{twins} (vertices with either the same closed neighborhood or the same open neighborhood)~\cite{Kou2013}.
 More information on this parameter can be found in~\cite{Kou2013}.
-Notice that $V$ can be partitioned into vertices of the same type in linear time using fast modular decomposition~\cite{tedder2008simpler}.
+Notice that $V$ can be partitioned into vertices of the same type in linear time using partition refinement~\cite[Algorithm 2]{DBLP:conf/stacs/HabibPV98}.